MaximoOliveira/MaximoOliveira.github.io/_posts/2024-02-17-intellij-productivity-tips.md

 ---
 layout: post
-title: "Java Productivity Tips"
+title: "IntelliJ Productivity Tips for Java Developers"
 author: "Maximo Oliveira"
 tags: Java IntelliJ
 excerpt_separator: <!--more-->
 ---

-Choosing the right IDE can significantly improve your development experience.
-Among Java developers, IntelliJ and Eclipse are the top picks.
-From my experience working with over 40 people across various teams, 99% of them use IntelliJ, and they do so for <a href="https://stackshare.io/stackups/eclipse-vs-intellij-idea">good reasons</a>.
+IntelliJ is packed with powerful features that can significantly improve your development experience.
+However, I've noticed that many developers are unaware of some of its best capabilities.
 <!--more-->

-However, I've noticed that many people are unaware of some of IntelliJ's great features, which have significantly improved my experience as a developer.
-In this post, I'll share some of these tips.
+In this post, I'll share some tips that have made a real difference in my day-to-day workflow.

 ## 1. Don't restart your server after you modify a class